Viscosity of an ionic liquid with APPLE&P

 Save the input as appViscosity_NPT and run the calculation.

 Click SCM → Movie to analyze the last NPT run.
-Let’s vizualize the density with Graph → Add Graph, followed by MD Properties → Density.
+Let’s visualize the density with Graph → Add Graph, followed by MD Properties → Density.
 Ideally one would want to pursue the NPT equilibration to confirm that the density has converged.
 We found densities between 1336 and 1346 kg/m3 approximately 2% smaller than the experimental density of 1367 kg/m3.

 To reduce the stress on the simulation box we will now select a frame with a small pressure.
 We first add the pressure to the graph with MD Properties → Pressure and select a frame where the pressure is close to zero.
-Here you also want to select a late frame in order to insure that the system is equilibrated.
+Here you also want to select a late frame in order to ensure that the system is equilibrated.
 You can use the horizontal slide bar to adjust the frame selection.
 Once the cursor is on a frame with small pressure, click File → Update Geometry In Input.
 We are now ready to perform the production run.

 Production run